The competition was addicting. To win, senior Christian Thomas had to leave himself outside the classroom and give way to a ghost from the past.

 “It really lends itself nicely to the liberal arts mission,” he said.
 “It’s very interdisciplinary in nature and uses history, rhetoric, philosophy, politics, science.”

-Thomas first played Reacting in Dr. Schiffman’s History of Broadcasting class.
+Thomas first played Reacting in Dr. James Schiffman’s History of Broadcasting class.
 Schiffman has created his own game, which he hopes to publish, about FCC hearings on broadcast monopoly in the late 1930’s.

 Thomas played NBC’s powerful tycoon, David Sarnoff, and got into yelling matches with other players.
 He took the game outside the classroom, smooth talking undecided players into voting his way.